 gem install fulcrum

 Once you are setup, you will need to point it to the Fulcrum API and also provide your Fulcrum API key, the link to which can be found on your user profile page.
-If you’re interested in using the Fulcrum API in your own apps, let us know on Twitter or our support site.
+If you’re interested in using the Fulcrum API in your own apps, let us know on Twitter or find guides & how-to’s at the Help site.

 Once you have configured the gem, you can now start making API calls to your account in Fulcrum.
 For example, to retrieve a list of of your apps: